antvis/G6/docs/manual/middle/elements/edges/cubic.en.md

 ### style
-`style` is an object which is the same as the common style property of edge.
-Refer to [Built-in Edges].
+`style` is an object which is the same as the [Common Edge Style Properties](/en/docs/manual/middle/elements/edges/defaultEdge/#style).
 The following code shows how to configure the `style` globally when instantiating a Graph.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*Do6IQouIA9AAAAAAAAAAAABkARQnAQ' width=150/>
 ```javascript